 Royal Brisbane Womens Hospital

-The cycle centre at the Royal Brisbane Womens Hospital has opened and offers reasonably priced cycling facilities underneath the RBWH busway station.
+The cycle centre at RBWH offers reasonably priced cycling facilities underneath the busway station.